dgui-rs/dgui/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/sumeeth05/dgui/blob/main/LICENSE)

 > [!WARNING]
-> ⚠️ Note: DGUI is currently in active development and not recommended for production use.
+> ⚠️ Note: DGUI is currently in active development and not recommended even for experimental use, the crate does nothing.
+We are still starting out, so comeback later.

 ## Features